 Spotting the Signs of Joint Pain or Problem

 Dogs are hardy souls and they tend to have a much higher pain threshold than humans.
-Often, by the time they start limping this can be a sign that they are in a lot of pain.
-Sometimes the problem will have been building up for a long time before the limping started, other times it may have been a sudden injury that has caused it.
-Sometimes the limping may come and go.
-It is important to look out for other signs that your dog may be in pain.
+Often, by the time you notice dog limping this can be a sign that they are in a lot of pain.
+Sometimes the problem will have been building up for a long time before the dog limping started, other times it may have been a sudden injury that has caused it.
+Sometimes the dog limping may come and go.
+It is important to look out for other signs that your limping dog may be in pain.

 - Stiffness, particularly when getting up after resting